What Is No Code? Understanding The Other Big Trend In Software Development

 2. Level of Customization

 Low-code platforms usually offer more flexibility and customizations options, compared with no code tools.
-Users indeed have the possibility to write custom code and achieve higher levels of complexity, that go beyond visual programming.
+Users indeed have the possibility to write custom code and achieve higher levels of complexity that go beyond visual programming.

 No code tools usually face limitations of customization, and users are constrained by templates provided by the platform.